Asncodes-80/explainable-software-systems-report/README.md

 # explainable-software-systems-report

-Report of Explainable software systes: from requirements analysis to system evaluation
+Report of Explainable software system: from requirements analysis to system evaluation